-A general inspection of the home was undertaken to examine a number of residents' bedrooms and en-suite bathrooms, communal lounges, bathrooms.
-The residents' bedrooms were personalised with photographs, spiritual emblems, pictures and personal items.
+A general inspection of the home was undertaken to examine a number of residents' bedrooms, communal lounges, and bathrooms.
+The residents' bedrooms were personalised with photographs, pictures and personal items.
+Rooms were finished to a high standard.
 The home was fresh smelling, clean and appropriately heated.
-Discussion with a domestic assistant confirmed that daily work schedules were in place.

-Staff training records confirmed that all staff had received training in infection, prevention and control (IPC) in line with their roles and responsibilities.
-Inspection of premises confirmed that there were wash hand basins, adequate supplies of liquid soap, and disposable towels wherever care was delivered, alcohol hand gels were available in corridors throughout the home.
+Staff training records confirmed that all staff had received training in infection prevention and control (IPC) in line with their roles and responsibilities.
+Discussion with staff members established that they were knowledgeable and had understanding of IPC policies and procedures.
+Inspection of premises confirmed that there were wash hand basins, adequate supplies of liquid soap, alcohol hand gels and disposable towels wherever care was delivered.
 Observation of staff practice identified that staff adhered to IPC procedures.

 Hand hygiene was a priority for the home and efforts were applied to promoting high standards of hand hygiene among residents, staff and visitors.
 Notices promoting good hand hygiene were displayed throughout the home.
+There were information notices and leaflets available on IPC in a range of formats for residents, their representatives and staff.

 The registered manager confirmed that there were risk management procedures in place relating to the safety of individual residents.
 Discussion with the registered manager identified that the home did not accommodate any individuals whose needs could not be met.
+The registered manager confirmed that a number of residents had recently moved on from the home due to changes in their needs.
+The registered manager confirmed there were close working relations with the care management team to ensure regular review of resident's needs.
 Review of care records identified that an individual care needs assessment and risk assessments were obtained prior to admission of residents to the home.
-Care needs assessment and risk assessments for example nutrition, moving and handling were reviewed monthly and updated on a regular basis or as changes occurred.
+Care needs assessments and risk assessments including manual handling, nutrition, and falls, were reviewed and updated on a regular basis or as changes occurred.